abritopach/angular-architecture/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

-Although design is not the main objective of this project I have decided to use [Angular Material](https://material.angular.io/).
+Although design is not the main objective of this project I have decided to use [Angular Material](https://material.angular.io/) and [Angular Flex Layout](https://github.com/angular/flex-layout).

 ## Project Architecture